 Eye Allergies vs Infection

 An eye allergy test typically begins with a visual examination of your eyes with a microscope to see if blood vessels are swollen on the surface of the eye.
 Dr. Mehta may also scrape a sample from your conjunctiva and test it for white blood cells that are overrepresented in areas of the eye affected by allergies.
-Dr. Mehta may also run other allergy tests, including skin tests or blood tests, to help you better understand your allergies.
+Your allergist may also run other allergy tests, including skin tests or blood tests, to help you better understand your allergies.

 Avoid Eye Allergens